 Monitoring, Predicting and Protecting Lake George

-The Jefferson Project at Lake George – a partnership between Rensselaer Polytechnic Institute, IBM Research, and The Fund for Lake George – combines Internet of Things technology and powerful analytics with science to create a new model for environmental monitoring and prediction.
+The Jefferson Project at Lake George – a partnership between Rensselaer Polytechnic Institute, IBM Research, and the Lake George Association – combines Internet of Things technology and powerful analytics with science to create a new model for environmental monitoring and prediction.
 The project is building a computing platform that captures and analyzes data from a network of sensors tracking water quality and movement.
 These sensor data are combined with other monitoring and experimental data to create a thorough understanding of the factors that drive the lake’s food web and overall water quality.
 Scientific insights and technology created for the project will not only help manage and protect one of America’s most famous lakes, but will create a blueprint to preserve important lakes, rivers and other bodies of fresh water around the globe.

 The World's Smartest Lake: Intelligent Sensors, Visualization, and a Supercomputer